crs4/Jeenk/README.md

 ## Configuration

-A template configuration file, to be modified by the user, is provided as `conf/jeenk.conf`.
+A template configuration file is provided as `conf/jeenk.conf`.
+The file must be edited with the parameters of your Flink and Kafka configurations.

+To setup Flink and Kafka clusters, see the projects' documentation.

 ### BCL Reader